umeaimanMerchant/Churn-Rate-analysis/README.md

-# Data Science Chrun Rate Analysis: Project Overview
+# Data Science Churn Rate Analysis: Project Overview
 * Develop a model that analysis the user's churn rate and help answer following questions-
  1. Who are the users most likely to churn?
  2. Why do users churn?